RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 Checkpoints will probably be the primary means by which you earn checks on Learning Targets and gradually improve your ratings.

 - **Each Checkpoint is cumulative**.
-Checkpoint 1 will contain problems for 1-2 Learning Targets; Checkpoint 2 will contain *new versions of those problems* plus brand-new problems for the next 2-3 Learning Targets; Checkpoint 3 will contain new versions of all the previous problems
+Checkpoint 1 will contain problems for 1-2 Learning Targets; Checkpoint 2 will contain *new versions of those problems* plus brand-new problems for the next 2-3 Learning Targets; Checkpoint 3 will contain new versions of all the previous problems plus brand-new problems for new Learning Targets; and so on.
+- **On a Checkpoint, you only need to attempt problems you feel ready to take.** If you believe you need more time to study a Learning Target, you can skip the problem for that target on the Checkpoint and wait till the next round (usually 2 weeks later).
+- **On a Checkpoint, you only need to attempt problems if you still need or want to improve your rating on

 Please note the following restrictions on options 2-4 above: